Dioscorea: General Introduction, Composition, Chemistry, Bio-Sources, Therapeutic Uses, and Commercial Applications

 Alkaloids: Definition, Classification, Properties, and Tests for Identification

-Definition Alkaloids are a diverse group of naturally occurring organic compounds that primarily contain basic nitrogen atoms.
+Alkaloids are a diverse group of naturally occurring organic compounds that primarily contain basic nitrogen atoms.
 They are typically derived from plant sources but can also be found in animals, fungi, and bacteria.
 Alkaloids often exhibit significant pharmacological activities, making them valuable in medicine and toxicology.
-Classification of Alkaloids Alkaloids can be classified in … Read more
+Classification of Alkaloids Alkaloids can be classified in various … Read more

 Introduction to Secondary Metabolites: Definition and Classification

-Definition Secondary metabolites are organic compounds produced by plants, bacteria, fungi, and animals that are not directly involved in the normal growth, development, or reproduction of the organism.
-Unlike primary metabolites (such as amino acids, nucleotides, and carbohydrates), which are essential for the basic metabolic processes of life, secondary metabolites often play crucial roles in … Read more
+Secondary metabolites are organic compounds produced by plants, bacteria, fungi, and animals that are not directly involved in the normal growth, development, or reproduction of the organism.
+Unlike primary metabolites (such as amino acids, nucleotides, and carbohydrates), which are essential for the basic metabolic processes of life, secondary metabolites often play crucial roles in ecological … Read more

 Applications of Plant Tissue Culture in Pharmacognosy